mikhailknyazev/automation-samples/README.md

 `[devops@ansible-engine ~]$` ansible-playbook [rolling-update.yaml](sample-playbooks%2Frolling-update.yaml) --extra-vars application_branch=sample-app-v2

-The expected output should be as follows:
+The expected output when it completes is as follows:
 ```
 ...
 PLAY RECAP ******************************************************************************************************************************************